Willy Unger: In defense of the Reich

 On 24 April, the USAAF sent its bombers to the German aircraft industry located in southern Germany.
 At 13:30, Luftwaffe units intercepted the bombers west of Munich.
 In this encounter, Unger was credited with an aerial victory over a B-17 bomber.
 The USAAF Eighth Air Force flew its next daylight mission on 29 April, attacking Berlin with 679 heavy bombers of which 618 reached the target area.
 IV.
 Gruppe was scrambled at 10:10 and the bombers were first sighted in the area of Magdeburg.
 Although the bombers were protected by escorting fighters, IV.
 Gruppe flew two frontal attacks.
 The Luftwaffe pilots claimed twelve aerial victories and nine Herausschüsse, including one by Unger, for the loss of five Fw 190 fighters damaged in combat.
+In May 1944, the Luftwaffe experimented with rearwards firing Werfer-Granate 21 rocket-propelled mortars, also known as the Krebsgerät (Crab Device).
+The idea was that the pilot would first fire his forward facing weapons against the bomber, followed by firing a time-delayed mortar after passing the bomber formation.
+In total, 20 Fw 190 A-8 fighter aircraft were fitted with the Krebsgerät on the orders of Galland.
+While based at Barth, Unger was one of the pilots who tested the Krebsgerät, reporting that the weight of the device further deteriorated the performance of the heavily armored Sturmbock variant of the Fw 190 in both speed and maneuverability.

 On 8 May 1944 he was shot down by defensive fire from one of the B-17s, but managed to make a gear-up landing in his Messerschmitt Bf 109 G-6 at Uelzen.
-Awarded the Ehrenpokal der Luftwaffe on 21 June 1944, Unger hit two B-24 Liberator over the town of Oschersleben on 7 July 1944, claiming his 10th and 11th victories.
+Awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 21 June 1944, Unger hit two B-24 Liberator over the town of Oschersleben on 7 July 1944, claiming his 10th and 11th victories.
 In total, Luftwaffe pilots claimed the destruction of 60 bombers while actual losses were 28 bombers destroyed and further bombers returned with various levels of combat damage.
 The authors Prien, Stemmer and Bock state that the consolidated attack flown in close formation by the Sturmgruppe resulted in overclaiming of aerial victories caused by the confusing combat situation.
 During these attacks, multiple pilots may have simultaneously fired at the same bomber.
 It was therefore unclear who was responsible for the destruction of the bomber.

 On 3 August 1944, he shot down two further B-24s, but his Fw 190 A-8 was hit again, forcing him to abandon his aircraft.
 In August 1944 Unger vas awarded the German Cross in Gold.
-On 23 October 1944, when he had accounted for a total of 19 four-engine bombers, the Fahnenjunker-Oberfeldwebel Unger was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
-Unger was promoted to Leutnant (second lieutenant) in December 1944.
+On 23 October 1944, when he had accounted for a total of 19 four-engine bombers, Fahnenjunker-Oberfeldwebel Unger was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
+In December 1944, Unger was promoted to Leutnant (second lieutenant).